It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 What is a buy to let mortgage?

-A buy to let mortgage is a loan used by landlords buying a property to rent out.
-A buy to let mortgage is often shortened to BTL mortgage.
+A buy-to-let mortgage is a loan used by landlords buying a property to rent out.
+A buy-to-let mortgage is often shortened to BTL mortgage.
 The other type of mortgage available is a residential mortgage, these are loans for people buying a new home to live in.

-A buy to let mortgage is usually on an interest only basis designed to keep the monthly payments to a minimum.
-Buy to let mortgages also lend to a maximum of around 80% loan to value, meaning a minimum of 20% deposit is required by the landlord.
+A buy-to-let mortgage is usually on an interest only basis designed to keep the monthly payments to a minimum.
+Buy-to-let mortgages also lend to a maximum of around 80% loan to value, meaning a minimum of 20% deposit is required by the landlord.

-Buy to let mortgages are classed as specialist lending products as they are classed as higher risk of repossession by the lender.
-Buy to let mortgages are harder to get accepted for than residential mortgages.
+Buy-to-let mortgages are classed as specialist lending products as they are classed as higher risk of repossession by the lender.
+Buy-to-let mortgages are harder to get accepted for than residential mortgages.

 Speak to an Advisor - It's Free!